 “Quite a field day took place at our course at Templehouse last Saturday.
 The mixed foursome competition had entries for no fewer than nine quartets.
 Victory was secured by Miss Gemmill and Mr A. Kirkwood Jun, followed Mrs Craig and Mr Docherty.
 At the finish the large company, 50, were regaled with tea and cake and this service, partaken in the open on the hill top and also surrounded by scenery of Mountain, sea, and Landscape, charmed the eye and mind.
 Then Mrs Wilson Westwood, wife of the esteemed president, presented prizes to the winners in the foursomes above, gifted by the Captain; the Francis Henderson cup together with gold badge, the latter gifted by the club and becoming the property of the winner, Mr A. Kirkwood Sen. The president’s monthly competitive medal for the year to Mr Hugh Brown, the club also gifting Mr Brown with a gold badge.”
 KS (9.9.1911)

 There are records showing competition results from 1911 through to 1915, when at the AGM it was agreed to grant the freedom of the course to all military personnel, nurses and staff stationed at the Military Hospital in Dunlop House.
 It was also agreed to retain the membership of those members serving in the Forces.
-No references have yet been found as to how long the club remained open, if it did, in the remainder of WW1, although the following extract suggests that the course was in use in 1919.
+No references have yet been found as to how long the club remained open, if it did, in the remainder of WW1, although the following extract suggests that the course was in use in 1919, and after the war.